bitlaab-bolt/jsonic/docs/usage.md

 Above types could also be represented as an optional type.

 **Remarks:** `std.json` serializes Zig's `enum` variants into string representation.
-You have to manually deserialize them either in runtime or comptime.
+You have to manually deserialize them either in runtime or at compile time.

 ## Static JSON